warthog618/gpiocdev-rs/lib/README.md

 ## Async Compatibility

-The majority of the GPIO uAPI is effectively non-blocking and so does not require any async specific treatment.
+The majority of the GPIO uAPI is synchronous.
 The exceptions are waiting for edge events from [Request](https://docs.rs/gpiocdev/latest/gpiocdev/request/struct.Request.html)s, and info change events from [Chip](https://docs.rs/gpiocdev/latest/gpiocdev/chip/struct.Chip.html)s.
 Support for asynchronous wrappers around these are provided through features for the following reactors:

 |Reactor|Feature|Module|